smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `-ou, +ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers

-`Gen 8 Mix and Mega` - follow the Mix and Mega ruleset, allowing almost any Pokémon to Mega Evolve using almost any Mega Stone.
+`Gen 8 Mix and Mega` - add all rules from Mix and Mega, allowing almost any Pokémon to Mega Evolve using almost any Mega Stone.

+People often use "tier" to mean "format", but in rulesets, the difference is important.
+A format is a list of rules for a game you can play, such as "Gen 8 OU".
+A tier is a list of Pokémon which can be banned or unbanned, such as "OU".

+`- OU, + Ubers` - ban all Pokémon currently in OU and unban all Pokémon currently in Ubers